duncanbradley/thesis/introduction.md

 How much difference does it make really?
 Woodin vs. South China Morning post
+Titles vs. Climate Stripes
 Desbarats - is it all just ‘it depends’?
+So we have to acknowledge that psychology can’t tell us everything

 How good is the evidence we do have?
 Rensink (2021) - how not to study a visualisation